applidget/psdock3/README.md

 #### -kill-timeout

 Timeout in seconds that will trigger a sigkill on the process if it's still running after receiving a sigterm or sigint.
-This may be interesting for processes that caught these signals but do not process them in a reasonable delay
+This may be interesting for processes that caught these signals but do not process them in a reasonable delay.
+If not set or set to 0 no sigkill will be sent

 ##Dependencies